-Performs electrical system operations, radio and telephone dispatching to ensure the reliable delivery of electricity to members, businesses and industry during normal and emergency situations.
-Time is spent carefully monitoring the system conditions in order to anticipate and mitigate potentially dangerous and costly system problems or if system disturbances do occur, it is the system operator's job to quickly respond and restore the power grid to safe operating conditions.
+Performs electrical system operations, radio, telephone, and email dispatching to ensure the reliable delivery of electricity to members, businesses, and industry during normal and emergency situations.
+Time is spent carefully monitoring the system conditions in-order to anticipate and mitigate potentially dangerous and costly system problems or if system disturbances do occur, it is the system operator's job to quickly respond and restore the power grid to safe operating conditions.

 Essential Job Functions: